What is an anxiety disorder?

 Some medical problems can cause anxiety (for example, heart disease, lung problems, or an overactive thyroid gland)

-Many drugs can cause or worsen anxiety (for example, amphetamines, caffeine, cocaine, and corticosteroids)
+Many medicines and drugs can cause or worsen anxiety (for example, amphetamines, caffeine, cocaine, and corticosteroids)

 People with anxiety are more likely than other people to have depression Depression Depression is feeling too sad or sluggish to do your daily tasks or take part in activities you usually enjoy.
 It’s normal to feel sad after something sad happens, such as a death or loss—depression... read more